 To watch a brief video of setup and testing, please click on the links for Diopsys® ERG, Diopsys® ffERG, or Diopsys® VEP.

 Should I bring my glasses or contacts if I do not wear them regularly?

 It is always recommended that you bring your eyewear.
 Depending on your refraction and ordered test, they may be helpful for your technician to have.
 If needed, the technician may have you wear a trial frame and lenses during the test.

 Can my family member be present during testing?

 It is important for you to be relaxed and able to focus during the test.
 It is for this reason that we request family members wait outside the testing room.

 For young children, they may sit in their parent’s lap during testing if this is calming for them.

 Will I be dilated for my ERG or VEP vision test?

-Dilation is not indicated prior to electroretinography or visual evoked potential vision testing.
+Dilation is not indicated prior to pattern or full field (flicker) electroretinography, nor visual evoked potential vision testing.
+Dilation is required for multifocal ERG (mfERG) vision testing.
 Your doctor may decide to dilate your eyes after testing for other reasons.
 Your doctor’s office can tell you if dilation will be done during your appointment.

 What can I expect after the test?